PhilosophyHubio/kw_extractor/single/README.md

 # On demand keyword extractor for Zotero

 This tool is meant to read the text of a pdf, using tools available via the textract module (pdftotext for pdf files with embedded text, and tesseract for OCR), and dumps a json with keywords extracted using yake module.
+If run directly from a terminal, any given number of parameters after ```python3 kw_extractor.py``` would be treated as separate Zotero id values to look for in the path defined for ```ZOTERO_STORAGE``` directly inside kw_extractor.py file.

 ### About this "new version"